Do you want to prevent bots from submitting your forms?

 To get started, log on to the reCAPTCHA admin console to register a new site and get these keys.

 First, you’ll need to enter a Label.
-This is your domain name without the “https://www.”
+This is your domain name.

 Once you’ve decided which version to use, tick the checkbox next to it.

 For this guide, we’ll go with invisible reCAPTCHA v2.
-This reCAPTCHA type provides a good balance between fighting bots and offering a good user experience.
+This reCAPTCHA type provides a good balance between spam prevention and good user experience.

 You’ll also need to accept the reCAPTCHA terms of service.
 Once you’ve done this, click Submit.